20 zip codes·Updated June 2026

 4 Bedroom$3,690/mo

-Fair Market Rents are published annually by HUD for the Portland metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Portland metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Portland metro area is $2,280/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Portland metro is $2,280/month.
+Asking rents come in about 31% below the federal benchmark, which can make Section 8 properties competitive here.

-Portland is a solid rental market with good demand from tech, healthcare, and the creative industry.
-But the defining feature for landlords is that Oregon passed statewide rent control in 2019 — there's a cap on how much you can raise rent annually.
-You need to know exactly what that cap is and how it applies to your property before you set rent.
-The Pearl District, Alberta, and Hawthorne are premium areas.
-East Portland and Gresham are more affordable.
-Portland also went through a rough patch with downtown vacancy and livability issues that got a lot of media attention.
-The market has been recovering, but it's worth understanding the neighborhood dynamics before investing.
-Overall, the numbers can work here — you just have to be more careful about the regulatory side than in most markets.
+Portland is a solid rental market with demand from tech, healthcare, and the creative industry.
+The defining variable for landlords is that Oregon passed statewide rent control in 2019.
+Annual rent increases are capped.
+Know what the cap is and how it applies to your specific property before you set rent.
+The Pearl District, Alberta, and Hawthorne are premium.
+East Portland and Gresham are cheaper.
+Portland went through a rough patch with downtown vacancy and livability issues that got national press.
+The market has been recovering, but neighborhood dynamics here matter.
+The numbers can work in Portland.
+The regulatory care required is just higher than most markets.